-Where the file number or the copy of the previous application has not yet been submitted at the expiry of the 31-month time limit, the EPO invites the applicant to furnish the number or the copy within a specified period.
-However, Rule 53(2) and the Decision of the President of the EPO dated 17 March 2009, OJ EPO 2009, 236, providing an exception to the requirement that a copy of the previous application be furnished (see A-III, 6.7), also apply to international applications entering the European phase.
+Where the file number or the copy of the previous application has not yet been submitted at the expiry of the 31-month time limit, the EPO invites the applicant to furnish the number or the copy within two months.
+However, Rule 53(2) and the Decision of the President of the EPO dated 9 August 2012, OJ EPO 2012, 492, providing an exception to the requirement that a copy of the previous application be furnished (see A‑III, 6.7), also apply to international applications entering the European phase.
 Furthermore, as just mentioned, where the applicant has complied with Rule 17.1(a) PCT or Rule 17.1(b) PCT the EPO as a designated Office may not ask the applicant himself to furnish it with a copy of the priority document (Rule 17.2(a) PCT, second sentence).

 If the priority document is not on file, substantive examination may nevertheless be started, provided that neither intermediate documents (published in the priority period) nor Art.
 54(3) documents exist which cause the patentability of the subject-matter claimed to depend on the validity of the priority right.
 However, no European patent may be granted until such time as the priority document is on file.
 In such a case, the applicant is informed that the decision to grant will not be taken as long as the priority document is missing.
 In such cases, however, the application may be refused without the priority document being on file, provided that the relevant prior art is neither an intermediate document nor an Art.
 54(3) document, the relevance of which depends on the validity of the priority right.
 For more details on treatment of such cases in examination see F‑VI, 3.4.